wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 2.1 =
+* Fixed: Asking to install WooCommerce when WooCommerce is already installed
+* Updated: Smart Manager for WooCommerce 1.4.3
+* New: Manage Image Thumbnail of Products & its Variations for WPeC 3.8
+* New: Manage Image Thumbnail of Products for WooCommerce 1.4.3
+* New: Show Product Image Thumbnail for WPeC 3.7
+* Updated: Automatic upgrade for Wordpress Multisite
+* Updated: License Key setting for Wordpress Multisite
+* Fixed: Incomplete change in Order Status when changing it using Smart Manager in WooCommerce

 = 2.0 =
 * New: All important fields of 'Customers' & 'Orders' for WooCommerce are now editable inline